 Military service members and their families are another large rental market.
 Tucson is notable for having a large military base, Davis-Monthan Air Force Base.
 That employs around eight thousand people.
 However, unlike some other metropolitan areas, the local economy is rather diversified, so the rise and fall of military spending won’t crater the Tucson real estate market.

-Tucson's Large Student Market
+Tucson's Large Student Market For Rental Property

 The second-largest private employer in the city is the University of Arizona.
 That college has around 45,000 students.
 The law school and medical school associated with the university attract students from around the country.
 Colleges provide a steady stream of renters, whether you’re renting out a building full of efficiency apartments or a single-family home shared by several students.
 However, because Tucson’s economy is not tied to the rise and fall of the college, if enrollment did decline at the college, people moving to the area for work could move in.
 That makes the Tucson real estate market far more stable than your typical college town.

+Rental rates have been steadily rising in the Tucson area and median new-home prices are increasing year-over-year.
+This has created a large permanent rental population that will take advantage of any affordable housing stock.
 Another factor in this equation is the limited supply of new housing in the price range most home buyers would be able to afford.
 There is a shortage of properties under $200,000 relative to demand, though the competition is stiff for properties at all levels except the $500,000 plus luxury market.
 This means that those who invest in the Tucson real estate market will guarantee that their property appreciates.